0chain/zboxcli/README.md

 ./zbox rp-lock --allocation <allocation_id> --duration 40m --tokens 1
 ```

-`rp-lock` Uses two different formats, you can either define a specific blobber
+* Uses two different formats, you can either define a specific blobber
-to lock the tokens, or not and the amount to lock in each blobber pool will
+to lock all tokens, or spread across all the allocations blobbers automatically.
-be determined automatically.
+* If the user does not have a pre-existing read pool, then the smart-contract
+creates one.

 <details>
   <summary>rp-lock with a specific blobber</summary>